 Staying active and healthy can be hard.
 Maintaining a sufficient level of activity whilst working a full time job, trying to manage your weight, while predominantly sat at your desk, can pretty much feel impossible at times.
 The best workout plan is the one you are able to stick to.
 This involves setting a realistic plan, with workouts that are not too intense that they wipe you out for days and that have the right amount of frequency for your busy schedule.
-Away from the workout plan, there is another form of exercise that can be hugely beneficial to staying active around the office.
+Away from the workout plan, there is another form of exercise that can be hugely beneficial to staying active around the work space.

 This alternative method of increasing energy expenditure, aside from exercise, is kind of neat.
 Literally.
 Non-Exercise Activity Thermogenesis (N.E.A.T.) is all the energy we get through doing stuff that isn’t exercise.
 Walking to work, cleaning up after your messy housemates at home, walking up and down the stairs to the Uncommon roof top, fidgeting at your desk, altering your posture, hiding under your desk from your boss, doing some gardening – these all count towards your NEAT expenditure every day.